 WHAT ARE THE IMPORTANT PRESIDENT CUP DEADLINES?

-- April TBD: Open Cup Play By Dates (Determined By Participation Numbers
+- April 11: Open Cup Round 1 Play By Date

-- May 1, 2015: All Presidents Cup Group Play Games Must Be Scheduled By
+- May 1 2016: All Group Play Games Must Be Scheduled By

-- May 24, 2015: All Presidents Cup Group Play Games Must Be Played By
+- Monday, May 30 2016: All Group Play Games Must Be Played By

 *League games take priority over group play game.
 Teams must schedule games appropriately to avoid league game conflicts